samuel-nwankwo/profile-editor/README.md

 ### Installation

-1. Select get from Version Control in the Android Studio Idea Copy and paste this [https://github.com/samuel-nwankwo/profile-editor] in the URL and select Clone
+1. Select get from Version Control in the Android Studio Idea Copy and paste this [https://github.com/samuel-nwankwo/profile-editor] in the URL and select Clone.
 2. Navigate to the lib/main.dart and you will be prompted to update dependencies.
 Select update.
 3. Next start the android emulator by going to the far right and selecting the adv manager.
 If you are having trouble finding it you can see what it looks like